Student Activities Policies

 All demonstrations must be registered in writing with the Associate Vice President for Campus Safety and also must observe the following rules:

 - All demonstrations must be peaceful and orderly.

 - Only members of the University community may organize or lead a demonstration on campus.

 - Demonstrators may not impede the freedom of the University community.

-Satisfactory academic and disciplinary standing is required in order to be eligible for student body office, class office, hall office or membership in the Campus Life Council, Hall President’s Council, Student Government, Club Coordination Council, or any judicial board.
-The same requirement applies to cheerleaders, officers of campus clubs, organizations or activities.
+Satisfactory academic and conduct standing is required in order to be eligible for student body office, class office, hall office or membership in the Campus Life Council, Hall President’s Council, Student Government, or Club Coordination Council.
+The same requirement applies to student athletes, cheerleaders, officers of campus clubs, organizations or activities.
 Participation by students as members or leaders in extra-currciular clubs, programs, and activities could be limited in whole or in part if the student is found responsible for a violation of the University Standards of Conduct.